dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     /api/29/events.json?orgUnit=DiszpKrYNg8&program=eBAyeGv0exc
       &trackedEntityInstance=gfVxE3ALA9m&startDate=2014-01-01&endDate=2014-12-31

 Query files associated with event data values.
 In the specific case of fetching an image file an additional parameter can be provided to fetch the image with different dimensions.
 If dimension is not provided, the system will return the original image.
 The parameter will be ignored in case of fetching non-image files e.g pdf.
 Possible dimension values are *small(254 x 254), medium(512 x 512), large(1024 x 1024) or original*.
 Any value other than those mentioned will be discarded and the original image will be returned.

     /api/30/events/files?eventUid=hcmcWlYkg9u&dataElementUid=C0W4aFuVm4P&dimension=small

+Retrieve events with specified Organisation unit and Program, and use _Attribute:Gq0oWTf2DtN_ as identifier scheme

+    /api/events?orgUnit=DiszpKrYNg8&program=lxAQ7Zs9VYR&idScheme=Attribute:Gq0oWTf2DtN

+Retrieve events with specified Organisation unit and Program, and use UID as identifier scheme for orgUnits, Code as identifier scheme for Program stages and _Attribute:Gq0oWTf2DtN_ as identifier scheme for the rest of the metadata with assigned attribute.

+    api/events.json?orgUnit=DiszpKrYNg8&program=lxAQ7Zs9VYR&idScheme=Attribute:Gq0oWTf2DtN&orgUnitIdScheme=UID&programStageIdScheme=Code

 #### Event grid query